Springton is a former coal camp developed by the Spring Coal Mining Company in Mercer County, West Virginia.

 Tams is a former coal camp developed by the Gulf Smokeless Coal Company in Wyoming County, West Virginia.

 Nuttallburg, located along the New River in Fayette County, West Virginia, was a coal mining venture that was spawned out of England-born entrepreneur John Nuttall.

-Thayer is a former coal camp built by the Empriam Creek Coal & Coke Company along the New River in West Virginia.
+Red Ash is a former coal camp developed by the Red Ash Coal & Coke Company along the New River in West Virginia.